Measles

 Epidemiology

 While measles is no longer endemic in the United States, cases and outbreaks continue to result from United States residents who travel abroad to places with measles and visitors to the United States.
 More recently, the United States has had several notable measles outbreaks.
 In 2024, Chicago experienced a measles outbreak of 57 cases associated with a migrant shelter.
-In early 2025, a large measles outbreak with over 200 cases were identified in under-vaccinated communities in Texas and New Mexico.
-Outbreaks in the US have historically been associated with insular communities with low vaccination rates.
-CDC maintains a summary of measles cases and outbreaks on their website.
+In 2025, a large measles outbreak with over 500 cases was identified in under-vaccinated communities in Texas and New Mexico.
+Outbreaks in the U.S. have historically been associated with insular communities with low vaccination rates.
+CDC maintains a summary of measles cases and outbreaks on its website.

 Vaccination